 FIGURE 14.
-XFD DATA; DISTRIBUTION OF TIME BETWEEN SUCCESSIVE CALLS, IN MINUTES
+VFRS DATA: DISTRIBUTION OF TIME BETWEEN SUCCESSIVE CALLS, IN MINUTES

-Figure 15 shows the distribution of RESPONSE TIME in the XFD dataset.
-Based on usual experience in service systems, a 'mound shaped' - or normal - distribution is often expected, which implies that the process is mature and well implemented (e.g. the process and organisation have passed the learning curve effect.
+Figure 15 shows the distribution of RESPONSE TIME in the VFRS dataset.
+Based on usual experience in service systems, a 'mound shaped' - or normal - distribution is generally expected, which implies that the process is mature and well implemented (i.e., the process and organisation have passed the learning curve effect).

 FIGURE 15.
-XFD DATA: RESPONSE TIME DISTRIBUTION (ALL INCIDENT TYPES)
+VFRS DATA: RESPONSE TIME DISTRIBUTION (ALL INCIDENT TYPES)